 There are plenty of ways to get around from Rochester Station!
-Pick up your reserved rental #NYTRAIN Enterprise Rent-a-Car at Rochester Station.
+Pick up your reserved rental #NYTRAIN Enterprise Rent-a-Car at the Rochester Station (ROC).
 Click here to reserve your car, or call Enterprise’s Rochester office at 585-423-2220.

 Interested in ride-sharing options?
 Ubers are plentiful in Rochester and are an easy and convenient method of transportation.

 For more information regarding visiting Rochester, check out VisitRochester.com